alexbfree/thesis/src/chapter-5.md

 Then, from November 2017 to February 2018, In order to dig deeper into data attitudes and trial methodological approaches, I conducted 5 two-hour interviews with individuals about their digital lives, looking at how they mentally segment their lives, and the roles and functions of different technologies, and especially of data, across those different parts of their lives.
 I began to explore participants' perceptions of their relationships with service providers, identifying potential disempowerment or pain points.
 The interviews were conducted using the Sketching Dialogue [@hwang2021] technique, which uses collaborative sketches as a basis for a semi-structured interview.
 A light analysis of the recordings and data was carried out.
 This trial investigation helped to inform the main study, both in study design and in interpretation, but findings were not formally documented or published.

-To sensitise myself as researcher within this context it was vital to become well-versed in the GDPR.
+To sensitise myself as researcher within this context, it was vital to become well-versed in the GDPR.
 Since 2018, I have practiced obtaining my own data from companies and organisations in my life.
 This has entailed making over 70 GDPR requests to a variety of organisations including retailers, device manufacturers, online service providers, local and health authorities, banks and leisure services.
 Additionally, I have experimented with self-service download dashboards and third-party 'get my data' tools.
 In some cases, I have engaged providers in communication to try and get better data or ask questions about my data.
 These activities have provided multiple benefits:

 - they have enabled me develop a detailed understanding of what actual stored personal data looks like [[Figure 3.7](#figure-3.7)];
 - they have given me an awareness of the evolving response to GDPR from data-holding organisations and an understanding of the limits of what is and is not possible with GDPR.